simonweniger/superagent-swift-legacy/README.md

 Learn more about Superagent on the main repo: [Superagent Repo](https://github.com/homanp/superagent)

-Please submit any issues you encounter, join the superagent community or reach out to me to talk about LLM applications on  platforms.
+Please submit any issues you encounter, join the superagent community, or reach out to [me](https://simonweniger.com) to talk about LLM applications on  platforms.

 ### Overview
 #### Concepts